 Being Unprofessional

 This encompasses a few examples of how disappointing and/or distasteful one’s behaviour might be when approaching how to ask for a promotion.
-In all cases, you want to appear a presentable professional with your every action in the workplace.
+You all want to appear a presentable professional with every workplace action.

-Also referred to as “brown-nosing,” running around giving pointless flattery to your bosses in the hopes that they’ll be swayed by your sweet nothings is usually pointless.
+Also referred to as “brown-nosing,” running around giving pointless flattery to your bosses in the hopes that your sweet nothings will sway them is usually pointless.

 Another example would have to be entitled.
 Nobody likes a whiner, and that rings especially true in the workplace.
-It does nobody any good to demand a higher position in the corporate ladder just because you’ve been in your current position for “long enough” and nothing else to show.
+It does nothing good to demand a higher position on the corporate ladder just because you’ve been in your current position for “long enough” and have nothing else to show.

 The professional world, for better or worse, largely does not care about your life’s happenings.
 So try to avoid being tacky.

-And you can bet that no decent boss out there is going to want that sort of person sitting in a valuable position in the company.
+And you can bet that no decent boss out there will want that sort of person sitting in a valuable position in the company.

-Things like threatening to leave if you aren’t “adequately” compensated for your work gives you an adversarial appearance.
+Things like threatening to leave if you aren’t “adequately” compensated for your work give you an adversarial appearance.

 How to ask for a promotion